mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 however, typing a colon "_:_" at the start of the prompt causes the text following it to be appended immediately to the last (response) prompt text.

+#### 2.4 GPT-4-Vision

+To send an _image_, or _url_ to **vision models**, either set the image with the `!img` chat command with one or more _filepaths_ / _urls_ separated by the operator pipe _|_.

+    chatgpt.sh -cc -m gpt-4-vision-preview '!img path/to/image.jpg'

+Alternatively, set the image paths / urls at the end of the prompt interactively:

+    chatgpt.sh -cc -m gpt-4-vision-preview

+    [...]
+    Q: In this first user prompt, what can you see? | https://i.imgur.com/wpXKyRo.jpeg

 ##### 2.4 Chat Commands